awslabs/aws-fluent-plugin-kinesis/README.md

 ## Installation

-This project has not been published in rubygems.org at this time, so you have to build and install by yourself.
+This fluentd plugin is available as the `fluent-plugin-kinesis` gem from RubyGems.

+    gem install fluent-plugin-kinesis

+Or you can install this plugin for [td-agent](https://github.com/treasure-data/td-agent) as:

+    fluent-gem install fluent-plugin-kinesis

+If you would like to build by yourself and install, please see the section below.
-Your need [bundler](http://bundler.io/) to install.
+Your need [bundler](http://bundler.io/) for this.

 In case of using with Fluentd:
 Fluentd will be also installed via the process below.